FKA Twigs: Musical style and influences

 Barnett said: "I am not restricted by any musical genre.
-I like to experiment with sounds, generating emotions while putting my voice on certain atmospheres [...]
+I like to experiment with sounds, generating emotions while putting my voice on certain atmospheres ...
 I found my own way of playing punk.
 I like industrial sounds and incorporating everyday life's sounds like a car alarm."
 She has been associated with the alternative R&B tag, though she herself has rejected the R&B label as related to her race:It's just because I'm mixed race.
 When I first released music and no one knew what I looked like, I would read comments like: 'I've never heard anything like this before, it's not in a genre.'
 And then my picture came out six months later, now she's an R&B singer.
 I share certain sonic threads with classical music; my song 'Preface' is like a hymn.
 So let's talk about that.
 If I was white and blonde and said I went to church all the time, you'd be talking about the 'choral aspect'.
 But you're not talking about that because I'm a mixed-race girl from south London.

 The first singers who influenced Barnett were Billie Holiday, Ella Fitzgerald, and Marvin Gaye.
 When she started composing songs, she wanted to reproduce music she liked: "every bit of music that I made sounded like a pastiche of Siouxsie and the Banshees or Adam Ant.
-But through that I discovered myself".
+But through that I discovered myself."
 In an interview after being shortlisted for the 2014 Mercury Prize, Barnett cited Germfree Adolescents by X-Ray Spex as her favourite album of all time.

 Personal life

-Barnett began dating English actor Robert Pattinson in September 2014, and they later became engaged before ending their relationship in mid-2017.
-As a result of their relationship, she received racist and sexist online abuse.
+Health

-In May 2018, Barnett revealed via Instagram that she had undergone surgery to remove fibroid tumours from her uterus in December 2017.
+Barnett had surgery to remove fibroid tumours from her uterus in December 2017.
 She described her experience as "living with a fruit bowl of pain every day" and saluted the bravery of other women living with the condition.
-In July 2020, she revealed in an interview that she had gone vegan after discovering that a diet including animal products was exacerbating the symptoms from her tumours.
+In 2020 she adopted a vegan diet after discovering the consumption of animal products was likely exacerbating the symptoms of her condition.